KeepZen/mutex.js/ReadMe.md

-# What's New?
-In some scene, there is a hard work need to do between `mutex.lock()` and `mutex.unlock()`, so lot of `mutxt.lock()` be called, and this may cause memory exhaustion.
-I have fixed this bug.

 # The origin
-We are told: JS is a single process single thread program frame, so in program with JS we do not need the mutex.
+We are told: JS is a single process single thread program frame, so programing with JS we do not need the mutex.
 But it is not true.

 JS run in a single process single thread context, that is true, but not the frame.
-JS run in a host program, such as a browser or a node.js process.
+JS run in a host context, such as a browser or a node.js process.
 The host is multi threads, and some even are multi process.
-We say JS is a single thread, it just mean JS parse run in a thread of the host process.
+We say JS is a single thread, it just mean JS parser run in a thread of the host process.

-When JS code have some asynchronous codes, it just mean there have some IPC between JS parse thread and other host threads.
+When JS code have some asynchronous codes, it just mean there have some IPC between JS parser thread and other host threads/processes.

 So if there are some asynchronous codes, there maybe need mutex.
-Like fellow
+Such as fellow
-example:
+examples:

 ```js
 function step(index,ms){